iclr-blogposts/2024/_posts/2024-05-07-fairness-ai-two-phil-or-just-one.md

 Two main philosophies can be found in research.
 The first one, often called explainable AI, aims to either create explainable models or to create explanations for the results obtained from a model.
 This can also be described as aiming for procedural fairness.
 The second philosophy is called group fairness.
 Group fairness focusses on outcome fairness.
 This means that the predictions from the AI system should have similar properties across groups that only differ in a certain personal attribute.

 ### Explainable AI
 The most famous example of explainable AI is __fairness through unawareness__.
 Fairness through unawareness means that no personal attributes are passed into the system, unless these are relevant for the prediction.
 The system does therefore not have access to the personal attributes, which means it cannot directly discriminate.
 Fairness through unawareness is often used as the basic model for fairness.
 However, the systems from both the COMPAS and Amazon example used fairness through unawareness and they still exhibited disparate treatment.
-The personal attributes that were removed from the data still had an influence on the data set itself.
+The personal attributes that were removed from the data still had an influence on the dataset itself.
 For instance, a ZIP code can function as a proxy for race or someone's gender influenced their writing style.

 <div class="row mt-3">
 {% include figure.html path="assets/img/2024-05-07-fairness-ai-two-phil-or-just-one/Feature_selection.png" class="img-fluid" %}